SmarterApp/TDS_TestIntegrationSystem/README.md

 3) 	Added sample Summative test configuration to \TDSQAService\OSS.TIS\SQL\TISDB\2_Configuration.sql.
 Includes project mapping and combo mapping.
 Does not include project settings.

+# Loading Test Packages

+Both the Administration and Scoring Test Packages need to be loaded into TIS.
+For summative tests, the Performance and CAT Administration packages and the Combined Administration and Scoring packages need to be loaded.

+## Implementation Readiness Package Example

+The latest Implementation Readiness test packages can be found here: <ftp://ftps.smarterbalanced.org/~sbacpublic/Public/ImplementationReadiness/>.
+Download and unzip this file.

+As an example, to load the Grade 3 Math summative tests into TIS, you will need to load the following packages:

+* /Test Packages
+	* /TDS/Administration
+		* (SBAC_PT)SBAC-IRP-CAT-MATH-3-Summer-2015-2016.xml
+		* (SBAC_PT)SBAC-IRP-Perf-MATH-3-Summer-2015-2016.xml
+	* /TIS/Administration
+		* (SBAC_PT)SBAC-IRP-MATH-3-COMBINED-Summer-2015-2016.xml
+	* /TIS/Scoring
+		* (SBAC_PT)SBAC-IRP-MATH-3-COMBINED-Summer-2015-2016.xml

+## Loading script

+To load the test packages you will copy and paste the XML from each file and run the following against the `OSS_TIS` database:

+> EXEC tp.spLoader_Main '`[Test Package file(XML file)]`'
+>
+> EXEC dbo.UpdateTDSConfigs 1

 # Configuration

 ## Applications